Keeping your heart healthy, whatever your age, is the most important thing you can do to prevent, limit and manage heart disease.

 Atherosclerosis reduces blood flow, limiting the amount of oxygen available to tissues throughout the body.
 This is compounded by the fact that smoking reduces the amount of oxygen in your blood in the first place.

 2 – High cholesterol

-An imbalance of lipids or cholesterol in your blood stream can increase the risk of a heart attack or stroke.
+An imbalance of lipids or cholesterol in your blood can increase the risk of a heart attack and stroke.

 Your body needs cholesterol to build healthy cells, but high levels of cholesterol can contribute to a build-up of fatty deposits in your blood vessels (atherosclerosis) and it can be an indicator of increased risk of heart disease.

 Exercise can improve cholesterol balance – moderate physical activity can help raise “good” cholesterol levels in the blood so with your doctor or therapist’s OK, work up to 30 minutes of moderate exercise five times a week or more vigorous aerobic activity for 20 minutes three times a week.

 Blood pressure is the pressure of your blood pushing on the walls of your arteries as your heart pumps it around your body.

 Uncontrolled high blood pressure, known as hypertension, is a key modifiable risk factor for both heart attack and stroke.
 It can also affect your kidneys and increase your risk of dementia, so it’s well worth monitoring and managing with the guidance of your doc.

 4 – Diabetes